VernonGrant/jsn.c/README.md

 # JSN.c

-**JSN.c** is intended to be used to read and manipulate small JSON configuration files.
-Instead of focusing on memory usage and performance, the focus is to create an easy to use interface.
+**JSN.c** is a simple utility intended to be used for reading and manipulating small JSON configuration files.

 ## Usage

-The following provides quick guides to help you get started.
-You can take a look at the entire public interface here.
+Here's a few examples of how to use the utility.

 ### Reading a value from JSON file